oskarhenriksson/generic-geometry-of-steady-state-varieties/README.md

 * A file `degenerate_networks` with all networks from `investigated_models.csv` that have a positive steady states, but all of them are degenerate.
 * A file `generic_local_acr` with all networks from `investigated_models.csv` that admit nondegenerate positive steady states, is not of full rank, and have generic local ACR in at least one speceis.

+## Dependencies

+The Julia portion of the code is based on Catalyst v14.4.1 and Oscar v1.1.1.
+For exact dependencies, see the file `Manifest.toml`.

 ## Julia example

 We begin by loading the functions: